timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

   current user, and this clause mainly serves the purpose of SQL compatibility.
   Therefore, it's safe to remove it.

 ### 3b.
-Determine which tables to convert to hypertables:
+Determine which tables to convert to hypertables

 [//]: # (TODO: we should add a reference to timescale doctor here when it is ready)